DataDog/integrations-core/snmp_aruba/README.md

 Aruba Networks is a wireless networking subsidiary of Hewlett Packard Enterprise and provides wired, wireless, and SD-WAN solutions.
 Configure the Aruba integration and collect SNMP metrics from devices such as Aruba switches and access points.

-For details of monitored metrics see the [SNMP Data Collected][1] section.
+For details of monitored metrics, see the [SNMP Data Collected][1] section.

 ## Setup